The cerium content of the Milky Way as revealed by Gaia DR3 GSP-Spec abundances: Cerium in the Galactic disc

 The bottom panel of Fig.~\ref{fig:Ce-Lit} shows the [Ce/Ca] abundance ratio versus [Ca/H].
-Orange dots illustrate again the running mean [Ce/Ca] abundance, using bins of 0.07~dex in [Ca/H].
+Orange dots again illustrate the running mean [Ce/Ca] abundance in bins of 0.07~dex in [Ca/H].
 Error bars are the associated standard deviation for each bin.
-For values of [Ca/H] larger than $\sim$-0.7~dex (low statistics blurring the trend at lower metallicities), we found a slight increasing [Ce/Ca] abundance with increasing [Ca/H] ($\delta$[Ce/Ca]/$\delta$[Ca/H] = 0.087$^{\pm 0.013}$), similar to the trend of the high-Ia population of \citet{Griffith21} (this population representing their thin disc low-\MgFe\ distribution).
-It is important to note that \citet{Griffith21} used Mg abundances from APOGEE DR16 data, while the $\alpha$-element reference is Ca in our study.\footnote{We adopted Ca instead of Mg as several of the {\it High-Quality Sample} stars do not have \gspspec\ magnesium abundances.} This continuous increase of [Ce/Ca] could be the consequence of the later contribution of AGB stars (main producers of $s$-process elements, as cerium) in the Galactic chemical evolution history with respect to SN~II (producers of $\alpha$-elements as Ca).
-Moreover, we point out that we also found a rather flat distribution of [Ce/Ca] ratio for [Ca/H] > 0.1~dex whereas \citet{Griffith21} report a strong decrease.
-This is due to the different trend of our Ca abundances and their Mg ones.
-Actually, their [Mg/Fe] remains constant for positive metallicites, contrary to the continuous decrease of our [Ca/Fe], as it can be seen in Fig.25 of \citet{GSPspecDR3}.
-This continuous decrease is more in agreement with Galactic evolution models that predict a similar decrease of any \alphaFe\ ratios with \meta.
-We also note that our [Ce/Ca] is systematically higher than that of \citet{Griffith21}, probably because of the different reference scales adopted.
+For values of [Ca/H] higher than $\sim$-0.7~dex (low statistics blur the trend at lower metallicities), we found a slightly increasing [Ce/Ca] abundance with increasing [Ca/H] ($\delta$[Ce/Ca]/$\delta$[Ca/H] = 0.087$^{\pm 0.013}$), similar to the trend of the high-Ia population of \citet{Griffith21} (this population represents their thin-disc low-\MgFe\ distribution).
+It is important to note that \citet{Griffith21} used Mg abundances from APOGEE DR16 data, while the $\alpha$-element reference is Ca in our study.\footnote{We adopted Ca instead of Mg as several of the {\it high-quality sample} stars lack \gspspec\ magnesium abundances.} This continuous increase in [Ce/Ca] could be the consequence of the later contribution of AGB stars (main producers of $s$-process elements, such as cerium) in the Galactic chemical evolution history with respect to SN~II (producers of $\alpha$-elements as Ca).
+Moreover, we point out that we also found a rather flat distribution of the [Ce/Ca] ratio for [Ca/H] > 0.1~dex, whereas \citet{Griffith21} reported a strong decrease.
+This is due to the different trend of our Ca and their Mg abundances.
+Their [Mg/Fe] remains constant for positive metallicities, in contrast to the continuous decrease in our [Ca/Fe], as shown in Fig.25 of \citet{GSPspecDR3}.
+This continuous decrease agrees better with Galactic evolution models that predict a similar decrease in any \alphaFe\ ratios with \meta.
+We also note that our [Ce/Ca] is systematically higher than that of \citet{Griffith21}, probably because of the different reference scales that were adopted.

-Finally, we emphasize that this Fig.~\ref{fig:Ce-Lit} and our conclusions are not modified when adopting the calibrated metallicities proposed by \cite{PVP_Ale}.
+Finally, we emphasize that this Fig.~\ref{fig:Ce-Lit} and our conclusions are not modified when the calibrated metallicities proposed by \cite{PVP_Ale} are adopted.
 We therefore decide to not calibrate \meta\ in the following.